 Gabe Mendlow is a professor of law and professor of philosophy at the University of Michigan Law School.
 He teaches and writes in the areas of criminal law; criminal procedure; and moral, political, and legal philosophy.

 Professor Mendlow’s current research focuses on issues at the intersection of criminal law and freedom of thought.
-He has been awarded fellowships by the National Endowment for the Humanities, the American Council of Learned Societies (Burkhardt Residential Fellowship for Recently Tenured Scholars), the US Department of Education (Jacob K. Javits Fellowship), and the Institute for Humane Studies.
+He has been awarded fellowships by the National Endowment for the Humanities, the American Council of Learned Societies (Burkhardt Fellowship), the US Department of Education (Jacob K. Javits Fellowship), and the Institute for Humane Studies.

 Participated in a Consultative Workshop on Legal Frameworks for Respecting, Protecting, and Fulfilling Freedom of Thought, convened by the UN Special Rapporteur on Freedom of Religion or Belief.